Automattic/jetpack/to-test.md

 To test this, try adding either of those blocks to a site where you use the AMP plugin.
 When visiting your site on an AMP view, you should be able to use the 2 blocks with no issues.

+#### Contact Form

+We've added a new option to the Form block.
+When adding or editing a block in the block editor, you should now see a new "Confirmation Message" setting in the block sidebar.
+That setting will allow you to do one of 3 things when a visitor submits a form on your site:
+- Display a summary of the form they just submitted.
+This used to be the only option until now.
+- Redirect to a new URL, either on your site or anywhere else.
+- Display a custom confirmation message.

+Try to edit existing forms, and creating new ones.
+In both cases, the 3 options should behave as advertized.

 #### VideoPress

 This should be a big improvement for folks using Jetpack Videos on their site and using the Block editor.
 Until now, you had to go to the WordPress.com dashboard or to Media > Library to be able to upload videos to VideoPress.
 You would then go to the block editor and insert those videos you had uploaded earlier.